z0on/Multivariate_GWAS/README.md

 https://doi.org/10.1111/mec.14584

 #### RDA_GWAS.R: Arguments
-> **Note:** all tables must be space-delimited
+> **Note:** all tables must be space-delimited, and can be compressed .gz files.

 **gt=[filename]** Genotypes: table of minor allele counts (rows - loci, columns - samples) the first two columns must be chromosome, position header line must be present (chr, pos, sample names).
-Can be a compressed .gz file.

 **covars=[filename]**  Table of covariates to use (rows - samples, columns - covariates).
 First column must be sample names.
 Header line must be present (sample, covariates).
 May not fully match the genotype table.
 Rows containing NA will be removed.